FabricMC/community/docs/welcome-github.md

 ![What is the Fabric project?](/images/header-1-fabric-project.png)

 The Fabric project is a modular and modern modding toolchain for Minecraft, primarily targeting 1.14+ versions of the game.
-It aims to provide a modular, efficient and easy-to-use toolset for creating Minecraft mods, with a short time-to-release when a new version of Minecraft comes out.
+It aims to provide an efficient and easy-to-use toolset for creating Minecraft mods, with a short time-to-release when a new version of Minecraft comes out.
+It's also based on Yarn, which is a fully free/open set of Minecraft mappings.

 ![Useful Links](/images/header-2-useful-links.png)